mtfishman/ITensorMPOCompression.jl/docs/src/index.md

 0 & t & 1
 \end{bmatrix}
 ```
 where internal sans-M matrix is what gets decomposed with SVD.
 Picking out this internal matrix is really the secret sauce for avoiding diverging singular values when the lattice size grows.
-After deomposition the *U* matrix is absorbed to the left sunch that W=QU which is left canoncial. *sV* gets combined with L' and transfered to next site to the right.
+After decomposition `M=UsV` the `U` matrix is absorbed to the left such that `W=QU` which is left canoncial. *sV* gets combined with L' and transfered to next site to the right.
 There are many details to consider and these are explained in the technical notes.

 ```@docs
 truncate!